-We have three operating segments: Software, Services and Hardware.
+We have the following operating segments: Banking, Retail, Hospitality and Other.
 Each of our operating segments derives its revenue in each of the sales theaters in which NCR operates.
 As of January 1, 2019, NCR began management of its business on an industry basis, changing from the previous model of management on a solution basis.
 This change to our segment reporting for fiscal year 2019 and future periods is further described in Note 1, "Description of Business and Significant Accounting Policies" of the Notes to Consolidated Financial Statements in Item 8 of Part II of this Report.